jmtt89/AndroidAppDemo/README.md

 ```

 ### Add Messangi Listener

-Messangi Module use the interface **MessangiListener** to notify when some event occurs, your only need implement this interface if you want  receive this notifications.
+Messangi Module uses the interface **MessangiListener** to notify when some event occurs, your only need to implement (in an external class or inside your main activity) this interface if you want to receive those notifications.

 ```java
 public class Listener implements MessangiListener{